dhthwy/r/README.md

 # r

+"I wasn't being greedy before either.
+On the other hand, I was clearly being snubbed and lessened on purpose.

+That's why I said I'm not doing that.
+Prearranging a drop, on purpose, when dehydrated for so long is fucked up.
+By prearranging it, you murdered any opportunity for more.
+But that must've been the point - to ensure there could only ever be a drop.

+It isn't right when there was so much to cover and learn.

+I had so few viable, and no one else has that problem.

+But you simply didn't care.

+Guess it's too late now.
+Can't fix the damage of shitty time.

+Can't fix the damage from favoritism, and assuming ill intent because someone else said so.

+You made the history 10x worse... now that I know for certain I meant nothing to you at all in any fashion.

+Because if you did.
+You wouldn't have treated me with such scorn.

+All those years.. might as well have been nothing at all.
+That's precisely how you did me.
+"

+---

 "I'm not that greedy.
 But it's messed up when your future is predetermined to be the lowest of the low.